tom-halpin/pe-dojo-book/content/001a-welcome.md

 ## Overview

 In this Welcome chapter, we will get you started by introducing you to the scenario and the cast of characters.
-Once you are all set, you can complete the other chapters in the  **Online Product Engineering Dojo** at your own pace.
+Once you are all set, you can complete the other chapters at your own pace.

 This course is set in the Pet Clinic ![](assets/cat.png)![](assets/bear.png)![](assets/dog.png)![](assets/hamster.png)![](assets/koala.png)![](assets/horse.png)![](assets/mouse.png)![](assets/octopus.png)![](assets/rabbit.png)![](assets/hospital.png) - Multiverse ![](assets/boom.png).